Notes

 - Phallic glass tubes, hole in one end (cucumber straighteners)

-- Round Steel jaw traps.
-Three of them.
+- Round steel jaw traps, 3 of them.
 Small enough for cats

-An iron radiator is pitched up on its side under the windows, discarded.
+An iron radiator lies pitched up on its side under the windows, discarded.
 It clearly leaked all over the floor some time ago.
-Investigation shows there are no steam outlets for it in the walls.
+Investigation shows no steam outlets for it in the walls.

 Not locked.
 Inside: